abstractitptyltd/puppet-monitoring/README.md

 Limitations
 ------------

+Fedora 18 has some issue with importing the services.
+I think it is an issue with puppet or ruby itself but not completely sure at this stage.
+While I would it out you will have to delete the nagios_* files on your monitoring server before importing new resources.
-There may be some.
+There may be others.
 Don't hesitate to let me know if you find any.

 Development
 -----------